MyAGV Plus API User Guide

 get_system_version()

-• Function: Get the main firmware version number.
+• Description: Get the main firmware version number.

 get_modify_version()

-• Function: Get the sub-firmware modification version number (accuracy fixed, returns the real value directly).
+• Description: Get the sub-firmware modification version number.

 power_on()

-• Function: Power on the robot (turn on the relay, enable all motors, and initialize velocity control mode).
+• Description: Power on the robot (turn on relay, enable all motors, and initialize to velocity control mode).

 power_off()

-• Function: Power off the robot (disable all wheel motors and turn off the relay power).
+• Description: Power off the robot (disable all motors and turn off relay power).

 is_power_on()

-• Function: Check if the robot's chassis relay power is turned on.
+• Description: Check whether the robot chassis relay power is turned on.

 get_robot_status()